 Ironically, my politics tends to run in a somewhat different direction than my fellow red staters.
 I refer to myself as a “red tory” (or Disraeli conservative), a rather esoteric term that does not fit neatly into the American political matrix.
-Suffice it to say that within the American political context, I am actually more purple than red.
+Suffice it to say that within the American political context, I am somewhat more purple than red.

 Even so, I chose the name “Ruby Red Republic” to express my deep solidarity with my fellow Americans who occupy that broad swath of the country contemptuously dismissed by elites with terms such as red states and “Flyover Country.”

 And incidentally, the illustration above depicts Red State deplorables attending Andrew Jackson’s post-inaugural White House reception.

-A strain of deep-dyed, Jacksonian populist, ruby-red deplorable runs through my veins.
+Strains of deep-dyed, Jacksonian populist and ruby-red deplorable runs through my veins.
 My family tree abounds with horse thieves, brigands, army deserters and sundry other misfits, and I’m rather proud of that fact.

-Deplorables helped build this country and that fact is much of what this explores.
-The people held in such low regard by Hillary Clinton and other elites have borne a disproportionate share of this country’s imperial burden, serving as enlisted men and women in far-flung military posts throughout the world.
+Deplorables helped build this country and that fact is much of what this site explores.
+The people held in such low regard by Hillary Clinton and other members of our Mandarin class have borne a disproportionate share of this country’s imperial burdens, serving as enlisted men and women in far-flung military posts throughout the world.
 Our forebears also supplied the bulk of the courage, ingenuity and brawn that not only ensured the settlement of the vast American wilderness but also the remarkable industrialization that followed.